 • Book with Confidence and Flexibility

-Start your trek around 4:30 am and drive for 3 hours to Soraypampa, visit Humantay Lake, and sleep in Ichupata, also known as Pampa Japonesa, right next to the great Salkantay mountain and next to a beautiful glacial lake.
+Start your day around 4:30 am and drive for 3 hours to Soraypampa.
+Visit Humantay Lake and sleep in Ichupata, also known as Pampa Japonesa, next to the great Salkantay Mountain and a beautiful glacial lake.

 After the last two passes, you can relax on this day and visit the Inca sites of Phuyupatamarca, Intipata, and Wiñaywayna.
 Sleep just 2 hours apart from Machu Picchu.

-Wake up early and have the most fascinating day.
-Machu Picchu day has arrived, and you can enjoy the Inca Citadel in a guided tour of almost 3 hours.
-Enter by the sun gate and have the experience of seeing Machu Picchu's sunrise.
+Wake up early and have the most fascinating day: Enter Machu Picchu through the Sun Gate and experience the morning sunrise.
+Finally, you can enjoy the Inca Citadel in a guided tour of almost 3 hours.

 Included

-• All meals included except last day’s lunch
+• All meals on the trail, except the last day lunch

 Not Included

-• Montaña Machu Picchu (optional – Only recommended if you stay an extra day in AC)
+• Entry to Machu Picchu Mountain (optional – recommended only if you stay an extra day in AC)

 • Travel Insurance